-The Spaniard was delighted to see his side overcome the reigning champions despite having had far less rest than their opponents, while he is refusing to follow Arsenal's results
+The Spaniard was delighted to see his side overcome the reigning champions despite having had far less rest than their opponents, while he is refusing to focus on Arsenal

 The Spaniard watched on as his charges brushed aside Manchester United 2-0 at Goodison Park on Sunday to leave themselves a point behind Arsenal in the race for a spot in next season's Champions League.